Joseph Parecattil: Biography

 As a prominent leader of the Catholic Church in Kerala and of Christianity in the state, the Cardinals vision for the welfare of society went beyond just the community from where he came from.
 The Cardinal was a pivotal figure in the establishment and development of numerous institutions, both within Kerala and in other regions.
 Mar Joseph Parecattil as the archbishop of Ernakulam, started Lisie Hospital in 1956 and entrusted its services to the patronage of St. Thérèse of Lisieux, from whom the name 'Lisie' is derived.
 Bharata Mata College was started by his eminence in 1965 under Bharata Mata Educational Trust of the Archdiocese of Ernakulam-Angamaly.
 Kalabhavan, the cultural arts centre in Kochi, was established under his patronage by Rev. Fr.
 Abel CMI.In his capacity as Chairman of the CBCI, gave special attention to the development and establishment of St. John's Medical College Hospital, Bangalore.
-After a 28-year-long tenure as Archbishop of Ernakulam, he retired on 30 January 1984.
+Mar Joseph Parecattil retired as Archbishop of Ernakulam on 30 January 1984, following a 28-year tenure.
+He continued to serve as President of the Pontifical Commission for the Revision of the Code of Oriental Canon Law until his death in 1987.

 The distinguished life of Cardinal Joseph Parecattil came to an end in 1987.
 He was interred in St. Mary's Cathedral Basilica in Ernakulam.
 Justice Bhaskaran Nambiar, a former Judge of the High Court of Kerala once opined “Greatness can be a way of life.
 Greatness is certainly the will of God.
 Cardinal Parecattil was great in his lifetime, greater after his death.
 He lived not merely for the present, but also for the future.
 He had in him divine grace and that is the legacy he has left to mankind.”

 In 2012, to commemorate the 100th birth anniversary of the Cardinal, India Post released a postal cover.
 Former Chief Minister of Kerala, Oommen Chandy lauded the late visionary's contributions towards education, healthcare and the overall development of the society at an event.